alexcarpenter/alexcarpenter-11ty/src/posts/2018-08-03-check-for-element.md

 ---
 title: Check for an element on a page before running Javascript code
-summary: It can be common to run a piece of Javascript code based on the availability of an element on the page like a button.
+description: It can be common to run a piece of Javascript code based on the availability of an element on the page like a button.
 tags:
   - JavaScript
 ---